frequently asked question

 Aren't tax concessions the biggest cause of the housing crisis?
 Why focus on zoning and planning?

 The research is clear that tax concessions drive up the demand for housing and that removing them would decrease house prices.
-It’s estimated the effect of tax reform would be an approximate reduction of 3.3% reduction of existing home prices and a 2.9% reduction in new home prices.
+In 2019, it was estimated the effect of tax reform would be an approximately a 3.3% reduction in existing home prices and a 2.9% reduction in new house prices on average across Australia (in Greater Melbourne, the effect would be 8.3% and 6.3%, respectively).
 There also is a strong case against these concessions on grounds of perpetuating both wealth and generational inequality.

 However, this is only a complementary explanation for the high home prices, because the tax concessions themselves can only be inflationary if there is a supply constraint—because prices increase as a function of scarcity.